chunkystyles/frigate_notifications_haos_addon/src/DOCS.md

 `ha_entity_ids`: The entity IDs of the devices you want to send notifications to.
 For example, "mobile_app_pixel_8".
 A notification will be sent to each device in the list.

+### Pushover

+`pushover_enabled`: When toggled on, the addon will send notifications to Pushover.
+Will work in conjunction with ntfy and Home Assistant notifications if they are enabled.

+`pushover_user_key`: The user key for your Pushover account.

+`pushover_api_token`: The API token for your Pushover application.

+`pushover_priority`: The priority of the Pushover notifications.
+See Pushover priority documentation [here](https://pushover.net/api#priority).

 ### Frigate

 `frigate_url`: The URL to your Frigate instance.
 For example, "http://frigate.com" or "http://127.0.0.1:5000".
 HTTPS works as well if you have that configured.